JoshuaRifareal/YT-Patched/README.md

 # YT-Patched

-go to #Releases and download YT patched and GMS
+go to /releases/latest YT patched and GMS